6th Global Thinkers Forum Awards for Excellence

 Excellence in Women’s Empowerment: Elsa D'Silva, Founder and CEO, Red Dot Foundation.

 Award Honourees are nominated by the GTF Advisory Board and selected development committee members, but there is also an open call for nominations of appropriate individuals, companies or NGOs.
 All nominated entities must have a proven record of high integrity, recognition and can serve as role models for successful leadership, forward thinking and positive change.

 An additional Athena40 recognition was given to Her Royal Highness Princess Sumaya bint El Hassan, President of the Royal Scientific Society, for her services to women’s leadership and empowerment.
-Athena40 is the first ever global list of the top 40 most powerful female minds.
-Launched in Paris at UNESCO in March 2018, it acknowledges the work of the 40 most dynamic, active and fearless female thought leaders, columnists, commentators and activists across all industries and from all over the world.
+Athena40 was officially launched at UNESCO on International Women’s Day March 8 2018, as a women-led platform promoting the work of innovative women from around the world.